 Important: By submitting this request to register as an OS Insight member, you confirm that you have read and agree to be legally bound by the terms and conditions of the OS Insight agreement (the ‘Agreement’), subject to our accepting your application.
 This is a legal agreement between:

-(1) The First Secretary of State, acting through Ordnance Survey, whose principal place of business is at Adanac park, Southampton, UK, SO16 0AS (‘we’, ‘our’, ‘us’) and
+(1) The Secretary of State for Business, Innovation and Skills, acting through Ordnance Survey, whose principal place of business is at Adanac park, Southampton, UK, SO16 0AS (‘we’, ‘our’, ‘us’) and

 (2) you (being the organisation (or individual, where the form is completed on behalf of an organisation) named in the OS Insight application form).